eoscanada/eosc/docs/content/en/features/builtin-eos-wallet.md

 icon: "fas fa-rocket fa-2x"
 ---

 Combining the function of `cleos` and `keosd` into a single tool.
-Spend less time interacting with multiple tools, and more time developing your project.
+Spend less time interacting with multiple tools, and more time developing your project